impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-2-content.md

 We see the `rbenv-init` file, its parent directory, and the final value of `$root`.
 The name "root" makes sense, because it's the root directory of RBENV.

-This variable isn't used until later, when we look for a file whose job is to enable [tab completion](https://web.archive.org/web/20230330150603/https://en.wikipedia.org/wiki/Command-line_completion){:target="_blank" rel="noopener"} in the terminal.
+This variable isn't used until later, when we look for a file whose job is to enable [tab completion](https://web.archive.org/web/20230330150603/https://en.wikipedia.org/wiki/Command-line_completion){:target="_blank" rel="noopener" } in the terminal.
 We can ignore `root` for now.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>